Colin-Fredericks/edx-video-augments/README.md

 To Do list
 -----------

-* Basic functionality
+* Add click-for-popup and click-for-link functionality
-* UI prototyping
+* Add Aria attributes (and do other stuff) for accessibility
 * lots more